Janie228/Janie228.github.io/README.md

-# Welcome to Janie's website
+# Welcome to Janie's Portfolio

-Portfolio
+Sorry for the inconvience.
+This website is still under construction.